 His theory of a single generalized intelligence was the first of its kind, thus opening the door for future psychologists to explore and expand further on Spearman’s research on intelligence.

-In 1985, Dr. Robert J. Sternberg was proposing a new theory he called the ‘triarchic theory of intelligence‘.
+In 1985, Dr. Robert J. Sternberg proposed a new theory he called the ‘triarchic theory of intelligence‘.
 Little did he know that his work would pave the way for how psychologists study and understand human intelligence today.

 What Different Theories of Intelligence Are There?

 There are many schools of psychology that discuss various theories of intelligence, but there are four major theories that stand out to this day.

 1. General intelligence